What type of art was created during the Bauhaus art movement?

 Ship Building Toy by Alma Siedhoff-Buscher

-Alma Siedhoff-Buscher, one of the few women at the Bauhaus, designed the Ship Building Toy in 1923.
+Alma Siedhoff-Buscher, one of the few women at the Bauhaus school, designed the Ship Building Toy in 1923.
 This toy celebrates Siedhoff-Buscher’s innovative approach to children’s toys, emphasising simplicity and creativity.
 The ship-building set, with its modular wooden pieces, encouraged imaginative play and reflected Bauhaus ideals of being functional and accessible for all.

-The Bauhaus movement’s legacy is rich with anecdotes of artistic experimentation, collaboration, and a commitment to redefining the boundaries of creativity.
+The Bauhaus movement’s legacy is rich with examples of artistic experimentation, collaboration, and a commitment to redefining the boundaries of creativity.
 These ten iconic artworks stand as timeless symbols of the Bauhaus ethos, where art, design, and craftsmanship converged to shape the course of modern art history.

 *Images from Wiki Commons